-5.1 Knowledge concerning Capital Budgeting Practices and Techniques
+Knowledge Concerning Capital Budgeting Practices and Techniques

-Table 2 presents results on the knowledge about capital budgeting.
+Table 2 presents result on the knowledge about capital budgeting.
 All participants (respondents and interviewees) indicate sufficient knowledge and awareness of CBP and CBTs.
-Whereas 40% of respondents indicate to have a good knowledge, 30% of respondents indicate to have little knowledge, and the final 30% of respondents indicate to have very good knowledge.
+Whereas 40% of respondents indicate to have a good knowledge, 30% of respondents indicate to have little knowledge and the final 30% of respondents indicate to have very good knowledge.

-Based on their confirmation of appreciable levels of awareness, participants were prodded to provide insight into CBTs that they are conversant with.
+Based on their confirmation of appreciable levels of awareness, participants were prodded to provide insight into CBT that they are conversant with.
 The presence of a considerable level of knowledge within firms about the utility of CBP practices remains essential in driving the improved implementation within such entities.
-Accordingly, questions relating to this theme sought to not only ascertain the degree of knowledge, but also to decipher the level of awareness about the types of CBTs.
+Accordingly, questions relating to this theme sought to not only ascertain the degree of knowledge, but also to decipher the level of awareness about the types of CBT.

-From the responses collected, it can be discerned that the participants are familiar with the Payback Period, Net Present Value, Internal Rate of Return Accounting Rate of Return, Profitability Index, Discounted Payback Period and Modified Internal Rate of Return.
-This response is not surprising, as the participant selection criteria for the study, which was premised on the purposive sampling technique, implies that the participants are organisational executives involved with making investment decisions in their respective PSCFs, as it pertains housebuilding for the public.
+From the responses collected, it can be discerned that the participants are familiar with the PBP, NPV, IRR, ARR, profitability index, discounted payback period and modified IRR.
+This response is not surprising, as the participant selection criteria for the study, which was premised on the purposive sampling technique, implies that the participants are organisational executives involved with making investment decisions in their respective PSCF, as it pertains housebuilding for the public.